hessu/aprsc/doc/INSTALLING.md

 Whenever a new aprsc version is available, an upgrade can be performed automatically by running the upgrade command.
 Your operating system can also be configured to upgrade packages automatically, or to instruct you to upgrade when upgrades are available.
+The following upgrade command will also restart aprsc for you, if possible.

     sudo apt-get update && sudo apt-get upgrade